-There are several different types of pipe for basins, sinks, baths and toilets.
+There are several different types of pipes for basins, sinks, baths and toilets.
 To add a little confusion, you’ll discover there’s more than one system; push-fit and also solvent (glue) weld.
 The pipes for each system aren’t the *exact* same size and thus aren’t directly compatible with each other.

 Common Waste Pipe Sizes in the UK

 21.5mm – This is used for overflows and is typically seen attached to water tanks in lofts and from cisterns.

 32mm – Found under small hand basins and other low volume outlets.

 40mm – Used under kitchen sinks and also bathroom showers/baths.

 50mm – Less popular and usually found in commercial buildings, occasionally seen in larger residential dwellings.

 110mm – This is the soil pipe, used from the toilet and as a primary drainpipe on the property.